philippejer/vala-language-server-alpha/README.md

 * Copy the language server on the `PATH` somewhere (or configure the extension to point to it)
   * `cp build/vala-language-server /usr/local/bin`

-## How to compile (MinGW-64)
+## How to compile for Windows (MSYS2-MinGW-64)

-The general steps are quite similar with MinGW-64 (this is actually my main setup).
+The general steps are quite similar with MSYS2-MinGW-64 (this is actually my main setup).

-### Install MinGW-64
+### Install MSYS2-MinGW-64

 * Download from https://sourceforge.net/projects/msys2/files/Base/x86_64/
 * Repeat the general update until there is nothing left to update (as explained in the [MSYS2 installation Wiki](https://sourceforge.net/p/msys2/wiki/MSYS2%20installation/))
   * `pacman -Syuu`
 * Install some required build packages (some may not be strictly necessary for Vala)
   * `pacman -S base-devel`
-  * `pacman -S vim mingw-w64-x86_64-toolchain mingw-w64-x86_64-make mingw-w64-x86_64-cmake mingw-w64-x86_64-python3-pip mingw-w64-x86_64-glib2 mingw-w64-x86_64-jsonrpc-glib mingw-w64-x86_64-libgee`
+  * `pacman -S vim mingw-w64-x86_64-toolchain mingw-w64-x86_64-make mingw-w64-x86_64-cmake mingw-w64-x86_64-python3-pip mingw-w64-x86_64-glib2 mingw-w64-x86_64-libgee mingw-w64-x86_64-vala`

 ### Install Meson

-Vversion 0.50+ is required by the language server for build file introspection (but it is also possible to use a plain `vala-language-server.json` file as explained above).
+Vversion 0.50+ is required by the language server for build file introspection (there is also a fallback possible to use a plain `vala-language-server.json` file as explained above).

 * Install Meson
   * `pip3 install meson`
 * Check Meson installation
-  * `meson --version` (currently using 0.52.0)
+  * `meson --version` (current version is 0.54.3)

-### Compile and Install Valac
+### Compile and install Vala from source (optional)

+This is only useful if the current Vala compiler provided by the package is too out-of-date (currently version 0.48.6 is already provided).

 * Download the pre-compiled Vala sources
-  * `wget 'https://download.gnome.org/sources/vala/0.47/vala-0.47.2.tar.xz' && tar xf vala-0.47.2.tar.xz`
+  * `wget 'https://download.gnome.org/sources/vala/0.48/vala-0.48.6.tar.xz' && tar xf vala-0.48.6.tar.xz`
 * Compile Valac
-  * `cd vala-0.47.2 && ./configure && make`
+  * `cd vala-0.48.6 && ./configure && make`
 * Install Valac
   * `make install`
 * Workaround for some bug in libtool (presumably) which puts one DLL in the wrong directory
   * `mv /mingw64/lib/bin/libvalaccodegen.dll /mingw64/bin/ && rmdir /mingw64/lib/bin`

-### Compile and Install json-glib
+### Compile and install json-glib

-Important: the latest version of this library (as of 2019-01-14) is required to compile the language server (see [this commit](https://gitlab.gnome.org/GNOME/json-glib/commit/f2c5b4e2fec975b798ff5dba553c15ffc69b9d82) for more info).
+Important: a recent master branch of this library (after 2020-01-14) is required to compile the language server (see [this commit](https://gitlab.gnome.org/GNOME/json-glib/commit/f2c5b4e2fec975b798ff5dba553c15ffc69b9d82) for more info).

 * Checkout the repository
   * `git clone 'https://gitlab.gnome.org/GNOME/json-glib.git'`
-  * `cd json-glib && git checkout f2c5b4e2fec975b798ff5dba553c15ffc69b9d82`
+  * `cd json-glib && git checkout 761de0f50a9954392ede2337c55e59adb28df97e`
 * Build and install locally
   * `meson --buildtype plain -Ddocs=true -Dman=true build && ninja -C build`
   * `DESTDIR=/mingw64 ninja -C build install`

-### Compile and Install jsonrpc-glib (optional)
+### Compile and install jsonrpc-glib

 * Checkout the repository
   * `git clone 'https://gitlab.gnome.org/GNOME/jsonrpc-glib.git'`